danhagg/ToDoList/projectmanager/README.md

+Here I make a walkthrough of how to make a ToDo List in React which can be found at [ToDo.porkpy.com](https://ToDo.porkpy.com/)

 This app build is based upon Traversy Media's tutorial which can be found [here](https://www.youtube.com/watch?v=A71aqufiNtQ).

 I will walk through, in detail, the steps I went through to produce the final version of the app found on my GitHub page [here](https://github.com/danhagg/ToDoList).